mersalas/ecosa/README.md

 # ecosa
-Interpretable ensembled classsifiers for reliable prediction of antimicrobial activities of peptides
+Interpretable ensemble classsifiers for reliable prediction of antimicrobial activities of peptides